 Aviapartner sells Liège Airport cargo operations to Saudi Arabian group

-The buyer, a listed company providing cargo services at all airports in Saudi Arabia, plans to expand its cargo activities at Liège, Aviapartner said.
 "This ensures the continuity of operations and the growth prospects of the sector offer solid prospects for the future of the teams," the company said in a press release.
 Staff were informed during an extraordinary works council meeting on Thursday.

 Focus on passenger airlines

-The Belgian company said the recent sales allow it to focus on its core business of providing services to passenger airlines.
+The Belgian company said the recent sales allowed it to focus on its core business of providing services to passenger airlines.
 In recent years, Aviapartner has grown from a baggage handler to a company that provides almost all the services airlines need at airports, including handling baggage, manning check-in counters and escorting children and people with disabilities to the aircraft.

 © BELGA PHOTO JOHN THYS